jracelis-hub/my-learning-notes/bash-learnings/README.md

 _Variables_

-Variables could be initiated with the variable name equal to the contents.
+* Variables could be initiated with the variable name equal to the contents.
+* Must begin with a letter or an underscore
+* Any character excepter the first can be a number
+* No spaces between the variable the = sign

 ```
 # EXAMPLE